Performing Trade Studies on Coverage in Mountainous Terrain with ModelCenter

 6. Click Apply to accept your changes and keep the Properties Browser open.

 You want to determine the overall percentage of coverage along the route when all of the ranger stations are manned.
-The Percent Satisfied report presents the percentage of the total grid area and actual area where the static value of the Figure Of Merit meets the specified satisfaction criterion.
+A Percent Satisfied report presents the percentage of the total grid area and actual area where the static value of the Figure Of Merit meets the specified satisfaction criterion.

 2. Select Report & Graph Manager... () in the shortcut menu.